aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/rows-and-columns/copying-rows-and-columns/_index.md

 ## **How to Copy Columns**

-Aspose.Cells provides the [**copyColumn**](https://reference.aspose.com/cells/nodejs-cpp/cells/#copyColumn) method of the [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells) class, this method copies all types of data, including formulas - with updated references - and values, comments, cell formats, hidden cells, images and other drawing objects from the source column to the destination column.
+Aspose.Cells provides the [**Cells.copyColumn(Cells, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/cells/#copyColumn-cells-number-number-) method of the [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells) class, this method copies all types of data, including formulas - with updated references - and values, comments, cell formats, hidden cells, images and other drawing objects from the source column to the destination column.

-The [**copyColumn**](https://reference.aspose.com/cells/nodejs-cpp/cells/#copyColumn) method takes the following parameters:
+The [**Cells.copyColumn(Cells, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/cells/#copyColumn-cells-number-number-) method takes the following parameters:

 - the source [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells) object,
 - source column index, and
 - the destination column index.

-Use the [**copyColumn**](https://reference.aspose.com/cells/nodejs-cpp/cells/#copyColumn) method to copy a column within a sheet or to another sheet.
+Use the [**Cells.copyColumn(Cells, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/cells/#copyColumn-cells-number-number-) method to copy a column within a sheet or to another sheet.

 This example copies a column from a worksheet and pastes it into a worksheet in another workbook.